semanticdata/firefox-discord-in-sidebar/README.md

 ## How to Use

 1. Toggle the sidebar by pressing Alt+Shift+6.
-This shortcut can be changed by going to Add-ons -> Reddit in Sidebar -> Options.
+This shortcut can be changed by going to Add-ons -> Discord in Sidebar -> Options.
 2. If you prefer buttons over shortcuts, there is a toolbar button you can press to toggle the sidebar.

 ## How to Unlock Firefox Sidebar Width